Los Lonely Boys

 |Age:||Ages 21+ Only|

-“We’re always trying to broaden our horizons and advance musically, and that’s something that we were very conscious of in making this record,” Jojo states.
-“We’re always looking for new ways to communicate and reach people, so we experimented with a lot of different sounds and production approaches.”
+“We’re always trying to broaden our horizons musically,” Jojo says.
+“We’re always looking for new ways to communicate, so we experimented with different sounds and production approaches.”

-Toward that end, the brothers also collaborated with an eclectic cast of co-writers in assembling the dozen new original songs that comprise Revelation, including alt-country icon Radney Foster, in-demand pop tunesmiths Matthew Gerrard and David Quiñones, Black-Eyed Peas collaborators George Pajon Jr. and Keith Harris, and Raul Pacheco of Ozomatli.
+They also turned to co-writers, including Americana icon Radney Foster, pop tunesmiths Matthew Gerrard and David Quiñones, Black-Eyed Peas collaborators George Pajon Jr. and Keith Harris, and Ozomatli’s Raul Pacheco.

 Their scare with Henry caused all three brothers to re-examine not only how they make music, but how they conduct their lives.
 “The whole experience was a wake-up call,” Jojo admits.
 “It reminded us of what’s really important.”

 Once again, they affirmed that’s family.
 And music.
 For this trio, the two are inseparable.
 In fact, the sons of Enrique “Ringo” Garza Sr. are a second-generation sibling band; their dad and his brothers played conjunto as the Falcones before the elder Garza formed a band with his sons.

 They were still teens when he moved them to Nashville, hoping to hit career paydirt.
 But their big break came after they returned to Texas and began playing Austin clubs in the early 2000s.
 One day, Willie Nelson’s nephew heard some demos.
 Next thing they knew, Willie showed up at a gig.
 Then he showcased them at Farm Aid, fronted recording time at his famed Pedernales Studio and even guested on their album.